Rex Robinson (actor)

 Reginald Cecil "Rex" Robinson (26 June 1926 – 13 April 2015) was a British actor.

 He appeared in three Doctor Who serials directed by Lennie Mayne: as Dr. Tyler in The Three Doctors, Gebek in The Monster of Peladon and Dr. Carter in The Hand of Fear.
-Other acting roles include Z-Cars, No Hiding Place, The Onedin Line, Within These Walls, Terry and June, The Professionals, Only Fools and Horses, Yes Minister, and the films A Nightingale Sang in Berkeley Square and Superman IV: The Quest for Peace, and a one-off appearance in Are You Being Served?.
+Other acting roles include Z-Cars, No Hiding Place, The Onedin Line, Within These Walls, Terry and June, The Professionals, Only Fools and Horses, Yes Minister, Are You Being Served? and the films A Nightingale Sang in Berkeley Square and Superman IV: The Quest for Peace.